-Double sided locks on door with window or glass door
+Double sided deadbolt lock on the door with window or glass door

 A double-sided lock is a lock that has a keyhole or keyless entry code pad on both sides of the lock.
 A standard deadbolt only has one deadbolt cylinder on the exterior side of the door with a key thumb turn on the inside.
 This usually works well with solid doors, but when you have a glass door, there are extra safety concerns to take into account.